DebiPrasadMohanty/LLM-FROM-SCRATCH/README.md

 ## Experimenting with hyperparameters

 Hyperparameter tuning is a crucial step in training neural networks.
 In the original Llama paper, the authors utilized the Cosine Annealing learning schedule.
 However, in our experimentation, it didn’t perform well.
-Here’s an example of experimenting with hyperparameters using a different learning schedule:
+Here’s an example of experimenting with Cosine Annealing learning Schedular:
 ```python
 # Update configuration
 MASTER_CONFIG.update({